alikashev/alikashev/README.md

 - 👋 Hi, I’m @alikashev
-- 👀 I’m interested in Software Development
+- 💻 Software Developer
-- 📫 How to reach me: kasev21@gmail.com
+- 📫 How to reach me: contact@alikashev.nl

 <!---
 alikashev/alikashev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.